-For those who do not have sufficient quarters of earnings to be insured by the SSDI program there is still help available.
-Supplemental Security Income, otherwise knows as “SSI” benefits, is available to people who meet certain income and asset limits and that meet the Social Security Administration’s definition of “disabled.”
+For those who do not have sufficient quarters of earnings to be insured by the SSDI program, there is still help available.
+Supplemental Security Income, otherwise known as “SSI” benefits, is available to people who meet certain income and asset limits and that meet the Social Security Administration’s definition of “disabled.”

 Dealing with severe medical conditions and their effect on daily activities can be extremely overwhelming.
 Unfortunately, the Social Security Administration has not made the application process for benefits any easier.
-After completing an extensive application followed by lengthy questionnaires, many qualified disabled individuals are initially denied and eventually find themselves before an Administrative Law Judge to plead their cases.
+After completing an extensive application followed by lengthy questionnaires, many qualified disabled individuals are initially denied.
+When that happens, they eventually find themselves before an Administrative Law Judge to plead their case.

-Burke Law, PLLC can help.
-Attorney Katelyn Burke represented claimants throughout the United States in places such as Alaska, Oregon, Utah, Arizona, Texas, Oklahoma, Georgia, North Carolina, Maryland, Delaware, Connecticut, New Hampshire, Maine and Massachusetts.
-She knows how to best develop your case and advocate on your behalf.
-Call Burke Law, PLLC today for a free consultation and allow Attorney Burke to create a plan for success.
+I have represented claimants throughout the United States in places such as Alaska, Oregon, Utah, Arizona, Texas, Oklahoma, Georgia, North Carolina, Maryland, Delaware, Connecticut, New Hampshire, Maine, and Massachusetts.
+I know how to best develop your case and advocate on your behalf.

 My goal for every client is to give them the benefits they need.
 I want you to focus on your health, financial stability, and getting back to work.
 There’s a lot of red tape, and I want to be here to cut it down for you.